ibm-cloud-docs/direct-link/getting-started.md

 When you're ready to order, follow the step by step instructions for the specific Direct Link solution that you need, [here](/docs/infrastructure/direct-link?topic=direct-link-order-ibm-cloud-direct-link).

-After you've placed your order, you'll be asked to fill out a questionaire related to your solution and your workload's requirements, and you can review our terms of service.
+After you've placed your order, you'll be asked to fill out a questionnaire related to your solution and your workload's requirements, and you can review our terms of service.

 ## IBM Cloud Direct Link solution descriptions